Pressure Care in a Lift Chair

 How the Ambassador Recliner assists with Pressure Care

 Ambassador recliners come with several positioning features that aid in pressure care.
 Each chair is equipped with a recline at multiple angles and footrest features that can be adjusted to any elevation.
-Repositioning features working together helps the user accomplish regular pressure-relieving stances throughout the day.
+Repositioning features working together to help the user accomplish regular pressure-relieving stances throughout the day.

 Ambassador recliners are compatible with numerous pressure-relieving cushions.
-Cushion options such as Roho, Systam with a foam/ gel combo , and material combinations can be placed right into the seat.
+Cushion options such as Roho, Systam with a foam/ gel combo can be fitted into the seat.
 Giving the user freedom to choose their preferred seating cushion while offering a safe recliner where the cushion won’t slide or fall out.
 Ambassador custom makes their chairs and offers pressure care in a lift chair to suit everyone.

 Infection control- Preserving Skin integrity